Ninja 1550 Watt Review

 Our Analysis and Test Results

-If you're looking for a dedicated air fryer, the Ninja 1550 Watt provides both the best results and the best overall experience that we've found.
+If you're looking for a dedicated air fryer, the Ninja 1550 Watt provides both the fantastic results and a great overall experience.

-The Ninja 1550 Watt was at the front of the pack in nearly all of our tests, losing out on a superlative only in our ease of cleaning metric.
-This earned it the highest overall score, and made it a shoo-in for your Editors' Choice Award.
+The Ninja 1550 Watt was at the front of the pack in nearly all of our tests.
+This earned it one of the highest overall scores, and made it a shoo-in for your Editors' Choice Award.

-The Ninja 1550 Watt shared the top spot in our cooking tests with a number of different models.
+The Ninja 1550 Watt was one of the top models in this metric.
 While no particular dish we made with it was the absolute best of the bunch, it proved to be far more versatile than most other machines, as all of its food offerings were of an above average quality.

 Pretty much across the board the Ninja 1550 Watt cooked great food in our testing.
 Both its onion rings and tater tots came out golden brown with a nice crisp.
 Its doughnuts likewise had a great texture, with just a slight crunch on the outside and nice, fluffy insides.
 It also excelled at making chicken.
 Like all of the fryers we tested, it certainly couldn't replicate actual fried chicken, but it did cook a super tender chicken breast that had just a bit of a crispy skin.